Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes: Symplectic Runge--Kutta resonance-based schemes

 The KdV equation is completely integrable and has an infinite set of first integrals \cite[Section~3.1]{dunajski2010solitons}.
-In the present work we mainly focus on the momentum $I_0[u]$ and energy $I_1[u]$ which are given by
+In the present {section} {we will mainly focus on the conservation of} its quadratic first integral, the momentum

-In order to study the structure preservation properties it will be convenient to look at the following infinite-dimensional Hamiltonian formulation of the KdV equation \cite[Section~1]{guan2014kdv}.
-Let us write for the Fourier modes of the solution $u$ such that $u(t,x)=\sum_{n\in\mathbb{Z}}\hat{u}_n\e^{inx}$, and define Then the KdV equation Eq.~\eqref{eqn:standard_IVP_KdV} is equivalent to the following infinite dimensional Hamiltonian system
+In order to study structure preservation properties of our methods it will be convenient to look at the following infinite-dimensional Hamiltonian formulation of the KdV equation \cite[{Section~2}]{guan2014kdv}.
+Let us {define} Then the KdV equation \eqref{eqn:standard_IVP_KdV} is equivalent to the following infinite-dimensional Hamiltonian system

 where the \textit{time-independent} Hamiltonian $\mathcal{H}_1$ is given by

 The corresponding symplectic form is given by